PinalMistry/python-challenge/README.md

 o Greatest Decrease (5 points)
-* The text file contains for Pypoll: o Total Votes (2.5 points) o Each candidate’s total votes and percent of votes (2.5 points) o Winner (5 points)
+* The text file contains for Pypoll: o Total Votes (2.5 points) o Each candidateâ€™s total votes and percent of votes (2.5 points) o Winner (5 points)
 Code is cleaned and commented (10 points)
 * Has additional tests and debugging removed (5 points)